 They saw the chance to live like little kings, protected in a warm home, and they would have been silly not to seize it!

 These days, we don't tend to worry about vermin, but cats are still precious friends.
 They have adapted well to their new environment.
 In this sense, cats have learned that making their pet parent happy is also a good thing for them.
 Therefore, they (usually) come when we call and (sometimes) learn the tricks that we show them.

 Our calls, the toys that we throw and our attention to our cats are associated with positive sensations for cats.
 Their brains tell them that their parent is happy, so they are too.
 This works as if you have trained your cat to do so.

 You may not have trained your cat like you would have a dog, but their intelligence allows them to know how to act even without having been taught it.

 That is why your cat will sometimes act like a dog.
-Only to make you happy - because they know that after this kind of behavior you will be happy and will reward their good behavior.
+Only to make you happy; They know that after this kind of behaviour you will be happy and will reward their good behaviour.

 Our cats love us, but remember - they never do anything without a reason!
 They're far too intelligent for that!